himanigarg13/100DaysOfCode/Day4/Datatypes.md

 1. First we create the main class of name Datatypes.

-2. We put the range of datatypes in if condition in which between thet lie and print the datatypes like byte, int, short, long.
+2. We put the range of datatypes in if condition in which between they lie and print the datatypes like byte, int, short, long.